Statistics of interfacial fluctuations of radially growing clusters: Intrinsically spherical growth and rapid roughening

 \section{Intrinsically spherical growth and rapid roughening}

-It is necessary to clarify the role of the diffusivity index $\zeta$.
+In this section we will show for the first time how rapid roughening naturally appears in the radial growth setting.
+To this end it is necessary to clarify the role of the diffusivity index $\zeta$.
 We have defined it as the order of the fractional differential operator taking mass diffusion into account, and so far we have referred to it as the key element triggering decorrelation.
 This has been an abuse of language because we have assumed that the negative power of the radius (or its mean field analog $Ft^\gamma$ -- what really matters is the resulting power of the temporal variable) preceding this differential operator was exactly $\zeta$.
 This would not be the case if the diffusion constant were time or radius dependent, but also in some other cases as the Intrinsically Spherical (IS) equation derived from geometric variational principles in~\cite{escudero2}.
 This equation was obtained as a gradient flow pursuing the minimization of the interface mean curvature, and then linearizing with respect to the different derivatives of the radius as given by the small gradient assumption~\cite{escudero2}.
-It is termed ``intrinsically spherical'' because it has no planar counterpart, as the nonlinearity becomes fundamental in any attempt to derive such a gradient flow in the Cartesian framework~\cite{escudero3}.
+It is termed ``intrinsically spherical'' because it has no planar counterpart, as the nonlinearity becomes fundamental in any attempt to derive such a gradient flow in the Cartesian framework~\cite{escudero3,elka}.
 Note the similarity of this with other equations classical in this context, as the EW equation is a gradient flow which minimizes the surface area and the Mullins-Herring equation minimizes the interface square mean curvature~\cite{escudero2}; the IS equation, as mentioned, minimizes the interface mean curvature.
 It reads~\cite{escudero2}

 and so $\zeta=2$ in this case, but however one finds a factor $r^{-3}$ in front of the diffusive differential operator, instead of the $r^{-2}$ factor characteristic of the EW equation.
 This difference will have a number of measurable consequences, as we will show in the following.
 The equation for the stochastic perturbation reads in this case